FHIR/MADFSH/README.md

 These pre-requisites are consistent with how FHIR-based measures are currently authored and distributed, such as from [MADiE](https://ecqi.healthit.gov/tool/madie).

+##### Optional Additional Inputs

+Because the FHIR-based infrastructure for measure publishing is not yet in place, additional details on the measure, such as the an identifier like the CMS number and a link to a publicly-available definition of the measure, are not avilable directly from the measure.
+In order to provide this information, an additional measure details file following the format specified in the **measureLinkFile** configuration optional can be provided as an input as well.
+The IG can be generated without this information, but the output will be nicer with it.

 #### System

 The following software needs to be installed on your system in order to install and run MADFSH and the rest of the toolchain.